zjuradoq/BioCRNPyler/docs/membrane_features.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following membrane-associated mechanisms that are available in BioCRNpyler:

-- ``Simple_Diffusion()``: Models the passive movement of small, nonpolar molecules across
+- ``Simple_Diffusion()``: Models the passive movement of small, nonpolar molecules across the membrane, driven by concentration gradients, without the need for membrane proteins or energy input.

+- ``Simple_Diffusion()``:
+  Models the passive movement of small, nonpolar molecules across the membrane,
-the membrane, driven by concentration gradients, without the need for membrane proteins or
+  driven by concentration gradients, without the need for membrane proteins or
   energy input.

 - Membrane protein-mediated mechanisms
+    - ``Membrane_Protein_Integration()``:
-    - ``Membrane_Protein_Integration()``: Models the the insertion and proper orientation of
+      Models the the insertion and proper orientation of
       proteins into the membrane, ensuring their structural and functional integration within the
       lipid bilayer.

     - ``Simple_Transport()``: Models the passive movement of substrates through membrane
       pores/channels along concentration gradients, without requiring energy input.

     - ``Facilitated_Transport()``: Models the passive movement of substrates along
       concentration gradients by binding to carrier proteins that undergo conformational
       changes, without requiring energy input.

     - ``Primary_Active_Transport()``: Models the active movement of substrates
       against concentration gradients by binding to membrane pumps, which undergo
       conformational changes driven by energy input (e.g., ATP).

-    - ``Membrane_Signaling_Pathway_MM()``: Models the environmental sensing
+    - ``Membrane_Signaling_Pathway_MM()``: Models the environmental sensing through a
-    through a signaling pathway involving a sensor kinase and phosphorylation of
+      signaling pathway involving a sensor kinase and phosphorylation of a response
-    a response regulator protein, enabling adaptive cellular responses.
+      regulator protein, enabling adaptive cellular responses.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Compiling Chemical Reaction Networks with Membrane Features